Shashank545/SuperVised_ML/Regression_Projects/README.md

-This is a concise synopsis of all regression based Machine Learning asiignments along with used datasets.
-I have taken a very basic step-by-step approach to help anyone understand it with ease.
+This is a concise synopsis of all regression based Machine Learning assignments along with associated datasets.
+I have taken a very basic step-by-step approach to help anyone understand it with ease and no prior knowledge.

 # Dependencies to execute the notebook:
 1) Python 3.6.x